 Insurances, tax returns, registrations, advice, business administration, transferring and importing cars, registering with healthcare insurance, applying for your NIE (tax number) & residencia (residence permit) are all important tasks of the gestor during an emigration.

 3. Buying a house?
 Lawyer needed!

 Since I myself have been working at a Spanish law firm in Torrox since 2013, I am not entirely objective, but still… In Spain, the work of the notary when buying a house is usually arranged by a lawyer.
 He checks everything that is relevant to the purchase, including outstanding debts and the legality of the property plus the land.
-In Spain this is much more complicated because of the difference between Cadastre and Land Registry and above all the different situation in the countryside with the DAFO certificate (Andalusia).
+In Spain this is much more complicated because of the difference between Cadastre and Land Registry and above all the different situations in the countryside with the DAFO certificate (Andalusia).